This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 General Tso’s Chicken recipe involves deep-frying, which is a concern to some people.
 The oil will break down once it hits the smoking point, which creates organic substances that are bad for health.
 A similar chemical reaction will happen after the oil is recycled multiple times.
 Therefore, we should be careful while deep frying any food items by following a few simple rules :

 - Use the smallest amount of oil required for deep-frying.
 You can use either a large wok or a large skillet.

 I am using minimum oil with a frying pan to deep-fry the chicken.
 Here are a few tips for you :

 - Make sure you pay attention to the temperature.
 Do not let the oil turn smoky.
 Medium-high heat is the best.

 - Use cooking oil with a high smoking point.
-Peanut oil, palm oil, and corn oil are my choice.
+Vegetable oil such as peanut oil, palm oil, and corn oil are my choice.

-- Remove the chicken once it turns golden brown.
+- Remove the chicken with a slotted spoon once it turns golden brown.

 - Pour the used oil through a wire mesh strainer.
 Keep for future use.

-The next step of this General Tso’s Chicken recipe is to coat the fried chicken with the thick sauce.
+The next step of this General Tso’s Chicken recipe is to coat the fried chicken with thick and spicy sauce.